davidkowalk/tabbed_minecraft_scripting/docs/markdown/docs_main.md

 # Tabbed Minecraft Scripting
 This project aims at producing a more human readable version of Minecraft's mcfunction format.
-This documentation will explain the new syntax, the components of the compiler and contains a user guide to use this program to compile your project into a Minecraft datapack.
+This documentation will explain the new syntax, the components of the transpiler and contains a user guide to use this program to compile your project into a Minecraft datapack.

 **Overview**